Adafruit Assembled Pi Cobbler Breakout + Cable for Raspberry Pi

 The Pi Cobbler mini kit comes with a fully assembled PCB with socket and headers as well as a 26 pin ribbon cable No soldering required!
 The cable plugs between the Pi computer and the Cobbler breakout.
 The Cobbler can plug into any solderless breadboard (or even a prototyping board like the PermaProto).
 The Cobbler PCB has all the pins labeled nicely so you can go forth and build circuits without keeping a pin-out printout at your desk.
 We think this will make it more fun to expand the Pi and build custom circuitry with it.

-The Adafruit Pi Cobbler is compatible with both versions 1 and 2 of the Raspberry Pi Computer - for version 2 computers, note that the GPIO #21 has been replaced with GPIO #27 and that the I2C pins are now I2C port #1 instead of #0.
+The Adafruit Pi Cobbler is compatible with Model A and Model B both versions 1 and 2 of the Raspberry Pi Computer - for version 2 computers, note that the GPIO #21 has been replaced with GPIO #27 and that the I2C pins are now I2C port #1 instead of #0.
 All other pins are the same.
+This Cobbler is not compatible with the Model B+ unless you have a GPIO downgrade cable

 Please note, this kit only contains a 26 pin ribbon cable (in slimming Adafruit Black) and assembled Cobbler A Raspberry Pi, breadboard, breadboarding wires, cables, components, case, power supply, etc is not included!
 We do stock many of those items in the shop, so check those out as well!